Symmetry breaking operators for dual pairs with one member compact: Dual pairs as Lie supergroups

 In terms of the notation introduced at the beginning of this section,

 Define $\Wv=\Hom_\Dc(\V_{\overline{1}},\V_{\overline{0}})$.
 Then, by restriction, we have the identification

-Under this identification, the adjoint action of $\G$ on $\ss1$ becomes the action on $\Wv$ by the left (post)multiplication.
-Similarly, the adjoint action of $\G'$ on $\ss1$ becomes the action of $\G'$ on $\Wv$ via the right (pre)multiplication by the inverse.
+Under this identification, the adjoint action of $\G$ on $\ss1$ becomes the action on $\Wv$ by the left (postmultiplication).
+Similarly, the adjoint action of $\G'$ on $\ss1$ becomes the action of $\G'$ on $\Wv$ via the right (premultiplication) by the inverse.
 Also, we have the unnormalized moment maps